langmead-lab/monorail-external/README.md

 ### Download from SRA/dbGaP/GDC Details

+The following links are prodivded to detail the download operation from various repos including protected data (e.g. dbGaP and GDC).

+Monorail already performs the SRA, and if properly setup, the dbGaP downloads as part of it's built-in downloader module.

 Specific help in downloading from SRA can be found [here](https://github.com/langmead-lab/monorail-external/blob/master/sra/README.md)

 Additional details for dbGaP are [here](https://github.com/langmead-lab/monorail-external/blob/master/dbgap/README.md)

+Direct GDC downloads are not currently supported by Monorail-external.
+However, following the instructions below you can download the data to a local filesystem separately and then run Monorail-external on the files locally:

 Details for downloading from the GDC (TCGA/TARGET) are [here](https://github.com/langmead-lab/monorail-external/blob/master/gdc/README.md)